Getting started with the ContentPack editor

 There is some general concepts to understand.
 If you just want a quick view, jump to the chapter "Open and explore the Vanilla content pack".

 Every players and creatures have stats to define how strong, fast and powerful they are.
-These stats can change with item bonuses or with alterations, and can be used individually as value modifier (e.g. an ability damage).
+These stats can change with item bonuses or with alterations, using value modifier (e.g. an ice spike can slows down for X seconds using a value modifier of speed).
+Some elements can use them individually, or in a mixed way, to define for example how much damage a sword hit will do.

 - Strength: Increases maximum health and armor.